Home / Flavour frequal.com RSS Feed

 The Flavour build system performs many checks during the build process, which can cause error messages that may need explaining the first time you see them.
 Below we cover some of the error messages you may encounter during a Flavour build and how to fix them.

 Note: Error messages have been enhanced in Flavour in the 0.3.0 version, which can help dramatically.
 The examples here are from 0.3.0.
-If you are using an older version (0.2.1 or lower), upgrading will provide these greatly improved messages.
+If you are using an older version of Flavour (0.2.1 or lower), please consider upgrading.

 15.1 Property name typo